-Owned by Scott Trust, along with the Manchester Evening News and the Observer newspapers, The Guardian is part of the Guardian Media Group.
-With a daily circulation of 343,010 as of 2008, The Guardian is printed Monday through Saturday in a mid-size format.
+With a daily circulation of 141,160 as of 2019, The Guardian is printed Monday through Saturday in a mid-size format.
 In particular, the newspaper has been credited for its investigative journalism and its foreign correspondence.
 You can browse our Guardian back issues to read a copy of the newspaper from the date of your choice!

+After the events of the Peterloo Massacre, John Edward Taylor, a local cotton merchant, was determined to create a publication that gave liberal reformists a better platform to use their voices.
 The first publication of the paper dates back to May 5th 1821 when the first edition of the Manchester Guardian was printed in Manchester.
 To begin, the publication was only a weekly supplement that was published every Saturday headed by John Edward Taylor.
 The first edition of the newspaper claimed that it would advocate civil and religious liberty.

+In 1836, a Wednesday edition was added, so the paper began printing twice a week.
 The Stamp Duty in the UK was a newspaper tax that forced newspapers to increase their prices, which made it expensive to publish newspapers frequently.
 When this tax was abolished in 1855, The Manchester Guardian became a daily publication.

+Today, The Guardian is owned by Scott Trust and is part of the Guardian Media Group along with the Manchester Evening News and the Observer.
 At the moment, The Guardian is released each day with an accompanying ‘G2’ supplement containing features on TV, radio, sports, music, society and technology to name a few.
 The topic of the supplement varies every day of the week.

-Where is the Guardian published?
+Where is The Guardian Published?